Utah Deaf History and Culture

 Excellence in Public Service

 A pager system and the unwavering dedication of volunteers sustained SLCAD's operations between 2000 and 2006.
 Despite the lack of funds to open an office or hire staff, these volunteers, with their selfless commitment, kept the organization running.
-Their efforts were instrumental in shaping SLCAD's early years.
-In 2006, a generous private donation allowed the organization to establish its first office, a testament to the volunteers' hard work.
+Their efforts were instrumental in shaping the early years of SLCAD.
+In 2006, a generous private donation enabled the organization to establish its first office, a testament to the tireless efforts of its volunteers.

-The year 2007 marked a significant turning point for SLCAD.
+The year 2007 was a turning point for SLCAD.
 The Department of Justice's Office of Violence Against Women Programs awarded substantial federal funding to the organization.
-This funding was a game-changer, enabling SLCAD to expand its reach and services to Deaf communities in nine rural counties in Utah.
-The impact of this grant was profound; it allowed SLCAD to hire paid staff and focus on the Rural Grant goals, thereby enhancing its ability to provide services to victims in rural Utah.
+This funding revolutionized SLCAD, allowing it to broaden its scope and provide services to Deaf communities across nine rural counties in Utah.
+The impact of this grant was profound; it allowed SLCAD to hire paid staff, establish a comprehensive outreach program, and focus on the Rural Grant goals, thereby enhancing its ability to provide services to victims in rural Utah.

 SLCAD received prestigious recognition in June 2008 when its former Executive Director, Joene Nicolaisen, received the Utah Governor's Award for Excellence in Public Service.
-This award not only acknowledged Joene's exceptional leadership but also underscored the significant impact of SLCAD's work in the community.
+This award acknowledged Joene's exceptional leadership and underscored the significant impact of SLCAD's work in the community.

 Stephanie Lowder Mathis Joins